Showing posts with label AudioBooks. Show all posts

 RABT Book Tours & PR

-This morning, I am featuring mystery audiobook, The Bones of Amoret, by Arthur Herbert!
-Check out the book, learn about the author, read a guest post from him, & be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have a historical fiction audiobook in our book spotlight!
+Learn about the audiobook and author Helen Wand and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.